Delamox/pixelwashgui/README.md

 ## Installation:

+### (windows only)
 1) Download and install: [python](https://www.python.org/ftp/python/3.11.4/python-3.11.4-amd64.exe) if you haven't already.
-Make sure to tick the 'add to PATH' option in the installer.
+Make sure to tick the 'add to PATH' option in the installer or it wont work.
-2) TBA FFMPEG
+2) TBA FFMPEG (video temp not working unless ffmpeg already installed)
-3) Install Satyarth's pixelsorter by pasting the following command in the command prompt: `pip install pixelsort`
+3) Install Satyarth's pixelsorter algorithm by pasting the following command in the command prompt (cmd.exe in windows): `pip install pixelsort`
 3) Download the lastest [pixelwashgui.exe](https://github.com/Delamox/pixelwashgui/releases).

 ## Usage (images):